5 JavaScript Priority Levels and How to Use Them

 Best Practices:

-• Avoid render critical scripts like this whenever possible.
-Rewrite your code to avoid dependance on these types of scripts.
+• Avoid render critical scripts whenever possible.
+Rewrite your code to remove the dependence on these types of scripts.

 2. Critical Scripts